Newly Admitted ABSN Students

 Computer ID & Loyola Student E-Mail

 All new students will receive a letter with their LOCUS username and password.
 Your user name and password also serve as your Universal ID and Password (UVID).
-Your UVID allows you to access University computers and student e-mail, along with other software programs, such as Blackboard and GroupWise, the campus email.
+Your UVID allows you to access University computers and student e-mail, along with other software programs, such as Sakai and Microsoft Office 365, the campus email.

 For more information about Loyola's computer centers or e-mail program, visit the Information Technology Services Web site.